scalalandio/chimney/docs/docs/quickstart.md

 // If yout want to reuse some Transformation (and you don't want to write it by hand)
-// you can generate it with .derive: implicit val transformer: Transformer[ApiUser, User] = Transformer.derive[ApiUser, User]
+// you can generate it with .derive: implicit val transformer: Transformer[User, ApiUser] = Transformer.derive[User, ApiUser]

 // ...or with .define.customization.buildTransformer:
-implicit val transformerWithOverrides: Transformer[User, ApiUser] = Transformer.define[User, ApiUser]
+implicit val transformerWithOverrides: Transformer[ApiUser, User] = Transformer.define[ApiUser, User]
   .withFieldConst(_.id, userID)
   .buildTransformer